sharetribe/flex-docs/src/docs/howto-listing/time-slots/index.md

 ---
-title: Modify booking time intervals in FTW-hourly
+title: Modify booking time intervals in time-based listings
 slug: modify-time-intervals
-updated: 2022-08-29
+updated: 2023-01-23
 category: how-to-listing
 ingress:
-  This guide describes how to modify booking time intervals in FTW-hourly
+  This guide describes how to modify booking time intervals in hourly listings.
 published: true
 ---

-// TODO: Update to Biketribe

 In Flex, listings can have either day-based or time-based availability.
 For listings with time-based availability, the available